mcornejo/slk-painpills/2.solution-dwh/README.md

 ## Visualisation of the data
-The best option is to export the results of every job _(each data mart)_ directly to elasticsearch to visualise using kibana (or other) the aggregated data.
+For this task, we decided to export the results of every job _(each data mart)_ directly to elasticsearch to visualise the aggregated using kibana.
 This proposal is largely better than ingest every single row to elasticsearch.
 (In the folder `solution-elk` there is an extensive introduction to Elasticsearch.)

 Instead of inserting 5,000,000 of rows, ingesting only the aggregated data is around *300 times smaller* for the biggest data mart (for the case 2, the difference is 30,000 times smaller, just 168 rows to ingest).
 This allows a better performance of elasticsearch, lower costs and better user experience.